epigone707/LeagueSumTimer/README.md

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

 707.F is an in-game overlay Flash cooldown timer for popular game League of Legends.
-The app is approved by Riot and safe to use.

 The developer of this app (yes it's me) is a sole rank Master player (support main).